Happy St. Patrick’s Day everyone! May the luck of the Irish be with you.

 Many native plants are also green in color, with green leaves and green stems and sometimes green flowers.
 But no matter what color the native plants are, when you plant them, you are doing a truly green act and helping the environment.
 The green-ness of natives refers to the diverse life that they are supporting such as insects, birds, bees, beetles, hummingbirds, and butterflies; they are good for the Earth.

 So rather than fertilizing the lawn to make the grass even greener in appearance, why not take that similar time and effort to plant native and make your yard truly green.
-Another way to transform your property is through a professionally installed artificial grass lawn and get landscaping maintenance to maintain them all year round.

 With that said, here are some really cool green natives that are green through and through.